thomasclarito/hand-controlled-pong/README.md

 # Hand Controlled Pong Game

 Welcome to the Hand Controlled Pong Game!
 This Python project allows you to play the classic game of Pong using hand gestures detected via a webcam.
-It utilizes computer vision techniques to track the movement of your hand and translate it into paddle movements within the game.
+It utilizes computer vision to track the movement of your hand and translate it into paddle movements within the game.

+This version of Pong is single-player.
+Your goal is to bounce the ball for as long as possible without it touching the bottom wall.
+The program tracks your hand movements and gestures to control the game.
+Starting the game is controlled by a thumbs up gesture.
+Quitting the game is controlled by a thumbs down gesture.
+The paddle's location in game is dependent on the location your index finger on the camera.
+There is a little crosshair to help the user locate where the finger is detected.
+A single player highscore system is added for the competitive players.

 ## Getting Started